RafaelLOliveira/satellite-loc-demo1/README.md

 Step by step on how to use IBM Cloud Schematics

-1. Acess the IBM CLoud Schematics page on IBM Cloud Portal and create a workspace.
+1. Access the IBM CLoud Schematics page on IBM Cloud Portal and create a workspace.
-2. Copy and paste the repo URL, click next.
+2. Copy and paste the repo URL, then click next.
 <img src="https://github.com/RafaelLOliveira/terraform-script/blob/main/figures/creating-workspace.png" width="500"/>
 3. Put a workspace name, select a Resource Group and a location.
 Then, click in blue button "Create".
 <img src="https://github.com/RafaelLOliveira/terraform-script/blob/main/figures/creating-workspace-2.png" width="800"/>